Western stereotype of the male ballet dancer: Effect on participation

 In a study done on peer attitudes of participants in "gender specific" sports (e.g. ballet and American football), teens ages 14–18 were found to have strong stereotypical views.
 Males who frequently participated in a "sex-inappropriate" athletic activity were perceived as more feminine than those who did not.
 The study also suggested, "This stereotyping of athletes may have an important impact on the willingness of athletes to participate in certain sports.
 Likewise, these stereotypes may tend to filter out certain types of potential participants — e.g., macho males ... in athletic activities which are 'inappropriate' for one's gender."
 Victoria Morgan, a former principal ballerina with the San Francisco Ballet now an Artistic Director and C.E.O. of the Cincinnati Ballet, relates "...
 I feel there is a stigma attached to ballet in America that doesn't reflect the reality....
 This makes it difficult to attract some audience members and boys for ballet companies".

 Changing the perspective

 One strategy used to combat the stereotypical attitudes is to discuss the social constructs of gender within dance education.
 There have also been programs like “Boys Dancing” that oppose the idea that boys should not dance.
 Media can also help change the perspective on male ballet dancers.
 After the movie Billy Elliot released in 2000, in dance classes there was a dramatic increase in male enrollment.
 For example, more boys than girls were admitted in the Royal Ballet School which had never been done before.
 Reality shows like Dancing with the Stars and So You Think You Can Dance have also impacted enrollment rates in a positive way.
 Many students credit these shows as the spark to start dancing and study ballet.

+Ballet has been increasingly utilised by Australian Football League players to help rehabilitate from injuries, particularly leg and foot injuries, with examples of players to do so including Harley Bennell, Ben Reid, Sam Wright, Ben Jacobs and Brett Deledio.